yilkal3009/CGPA-Calculator/README.md

-To run this project, click the Code button and open in Codespaces"
+"To run this project, go to the Releases page and download the .jar file."